antifragger/api-boilerplate/README.md

 ### I want to delete all the demo files

 Run `./clearDemoFiles.sh`.
-This will remove all demo files and the shell script itself, so you have a fresh start!
+This will remove all demo files and the shell script itself, so you have a fresh start!<br />
+Route import is still available in `index.js` after running this script.